A Mighty Girl's top picks of the best new books for children and teens about incredible women from around the world.

 Today Anne Frank is famous for her optimistic diary, written while she hid from the horrors of the Holocaust.
 We have that diary thanks to the efforts of another, often unsung woman, Miep Gies.
 Miep and her husband were integral in protection the Frank family as they lived in the Secret Annex, and when the Nazis arrested the fugitives, she knew that they would be back to pilfer their belongings as well.
 She couldn't bear the thought of Anne's precious diary being stolen or destroyed, so she hid it, hoping to return it to Anne or her family in time.
 Sadly, only Anne's father, Otto, survived the concentration camps, but when Miep gave him Anne's writing, it was the first step towards her words being read around the world.
 This powerful account celebrates everyday heroism and the power of the written word.

 Emma Lilian Todd loved tinkering — even as a child, she took apart clocks and reassembled them to figure out how they worked.
 As an adult, she worked at the Patent Office, typing up patents for other inventors... and imagining how she would improve them.
 In the early 1900s, most people didn't think women could be inventors, but Lilian was determined to prove them wrong — by designing he very own airplane!
-This picture book biography of a nearly-forgotten engineer whose visionary thinking and determination helped her invention take flight.
+This riveting picture book biography brings to life a nearly-forgotten engineer whose visionary thinking and determination helped her groundbreaking invention take flight.

 Young Teresa Carreño loved music, and the piano provided her comfort when she needed it — even when a revolution in her home of Venezuela forced her family to flee to America.
 She continued to play, and soon the Piano Girl became famous far and wide, bringing music and joy to people in the midst of the Civil War.
 Eventually, stories about the 10-year-old prodigy reached the White House, and one day, the young refugee played beautiful tunes for Abraham Lincoln and his family.
 Poetic language and colorful illustrations tell Carreño's story, celebrating the solace that music brings in difficult times.